ig3/srf/README.md

 or vaction) but when you do you recall it well, it is the actual interval through which you were able to recall it that matters.

-### Mature
+### Mature / unconcious competence / UC

 Eventually the card is well committed to long term memory.
-You might still forget it if you don't review it for too long, but the exact interval doesn't make much difference.
+When you see the card, you recognize it immediately, without having to think about it.
+The the exact interval doesn't make much difference.

 By default, cards are considered mature when their interval reaches 21 days.
 The scheduling algorithm is still applied and the interval will still gradually increase, up to the maximum interval (config.maxInterval) which, by default, is one year.

+### Mastered / mastery / M

+Finally, cards reach the interval limit.
+They are mastered.

+By default, the interval limit is 1 year (config.maxInterval).

 ## Scheduler